leinasj/My-Portfolio/README.md

 Portfolio of my Data Analysis Projects/Notebooks

 ## About Me
 Background in Biochemistry, protein assay development/testing and characterization.
 Enthusiastic analyst that loves to dig deeper into data, letting the data tell its story.
-I'm a learner that loves to approach new challenges/technologies head first and ask questions of how this can improve my technical toolbelt.
+I'm a learner that approaches new challenges/technologies head first and ask questions of how this can improve my technical toolbelt.

 ## Databases
 ![](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)